Cmarin93/Phrase-Hunter/README.md

 Phrase-Hunter is a genetic Hangman simulator with a touch of old-school ASCII graphics.

->Enter "quit" as a guess to quit the program.
+>Enter "quit" as a guess to exit the program.

         Created By: Carlos A. Marin - July 2019
 ![Preview](Art/bottom.png)